websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-fragments-toolkit.md

 ## Deploy and Test

-You can build and deploy the updated Fragments Zip as you did above:
+You can import the updated Fragments as you did above:

-1. Compress the Fragment Collections into a ZIP file and Press Enter to accept the defaults for the prompts to configure the ZIP for [auto-deployment](./auto-deploying-fragments.md):
+1. Run the import command and provide your credentials:

     ```bash
     cd marketing-fragments
-    npm run compress
+    npm run import

-    ?
-Add deployment descriptor?
-Yes
-    ?
-Deployment descriptor company Web ID? liferay.com
-    ?
-Deployment descriptor group key?
-Guest
-    ```

-    This automatically imports the Fragment Collection into your server when you copy it to your Liferay DXP instance.

-1. Copy the Fragment Collection's ZIP to the Docker container.
-Alternatively, you can [import the Fragment manually](../../displaying-content/using-fragments/managing-page-fragments.md) instead.

-    ```bash
-    docker cp liferay-fragments.zip docker-container-name:/opt/liferay/deploy
-    ```

-1. Confirm the deployment to the Liferay Docker container console.
-The log message below should appear in the Docker console:

-    ```bash
-    INFO  [com.liferay.portal.kernel.deploy.auto.AutoDeployScanner][AutoDeployDir:263] Processing liferay-fragments.zip
     ```

 1. Verify that the new Fragment Collection is available.
 Open your browser to `https://localhost:8080`, and open the Product Menu and go to Site &rarr; *Site Builder* &rarr; *Page Fragments*.
 The new Collection appears with the other Collections.